The Katla Ice Cave Honest Review: Risky But Worth It

 Overbooking Issues…

 This can be a non issue if you’re spending the day in Vik.
-But if that were us, it would have destroyed the rest of our day.
+But if I was kicked off the tour time I booked, it would have destroyed the rest of my day.
+I later learn that it’s common to over book tours because they are used to people not actually making it on time.

 Be Prepared For A Longer Tour